DenisseUrenda/DenisseUrenda/README.md

 ## What you will find here

 Currently, I am working in a variety of projects.
-You could find repositories on
+You might find repositories on

  - Data Visualization Projects
  - Data Analysis Projects